Girls basketball: Cardinal Newman claims 3rd place in NCS playoffs

 And did they ever, beating No. 4 Carondelet 71-50 in the third-place game on the Cardinals’ home court.

 Newman got off to a fast start thanks to Janelle Peña, who had eight first-quarter points.
-Carondelet wasn’t making things easy, however, and the score was 31-26 at halftime.
+Carondelet wasn’t making things easy, however, and the score was 31-26 for the Cardinals at halftime.

 From then on, it was all Newman.
 The Cardinals scored 40 points in the second half, highlighted by a three-point festival in the fourth quarter.
 Newman’s pace proved too much for Carondelet in the end as the Cardinals took third place in the elite NCS playoff bracket.